 About

-Colette is a member and Director at the Cork Artists Collective independent artist-led studio and a founding member of The Guesthouse Project.
-She hold an MA in Visual Art Practices (IADT), a BA in Fine Art Sculpture (LSAD), and a Diploma in Field Ecology (UCC).
-As an Assistant Lecturer at Crawford College of Art & Design, she teaches across Fine Art, Arts and Engagement, and Eco Arts Practice programmes.
+Colette is also a studio and board member of Cork Artists Collective, an independent artist-led studio, and a founding member of The Guesthouse.
+She holds an MA in Visual Art Practices (IADT), a BA in Fine Art Sculpture (LSAD), and a Diploma in Field Ecology (UCC).

 STATEMENT